theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ![Controls](https://s4.gifyu.com/images/bLAAY.png)

+To use the mouse pointer you must enter mouse mode by holding L and using the DPad to move the mouse. to click you press R while holding L.

 ## Limitations

 As this is in a very W.I.P state, you will encounter many bugs, crashes, and things that will just not work.